samuelsson/samuelsson-homepage/content/posts/how-to-install-Nginx-and-add-server-blocks/index.md

 ## Allow Nginx traffic in the firewall

 Then we need to add a rule to UFW, the Ubuntu firewall, so our web server can receive incoming connections.
-We wouldn’t get many visitors if we don’t 😉
+We wouldn't get many visitors if we didn't 😉

 > **Important!** If UFW isn’t enabled and you choose to do so it’s very important that you also enable OpenSSH if you are connected over SSH.
 Otherwise you will lock yourself out of your server.